Skip to content

 Understanding the PHP Function ftp_nb_put()

-The ftp_nb_put() function is a built-in PHP function that uploads a file to the FTP server using non-blocking mode.
-In this article, we'll discuss the function in detail and provide you with a comprehensive guide to using it in your PHP projects.
+The ftp_nb_put() function is a built-in PHP function that uploads a file to an FTP server using non-blocking mode.
+This guide covers its parameters, syntax, usage, and error handling to help you integrate it effectively into your PHP projects.

 What is ftp_nb_put()?

-The ftp_nb_put() function is a PHP built-in function that uploads a file to the FTP server using non-blocking mode.
-The function takes three parameters:
+The ftp_nb_put() function uploads a file to an FTP server without halting script execution.
+It accepts three required parameters:

 Syntax of ftp_nb_put()